ordinly/ordinly/README.md

 The commands to interact with the application are for various technologies (docker/rush/openssl/npm) so we've built a simple abstraction through the package.json scripts.
 The below commands can be run by typing `npm run [[COMMAND]]` in a terminal at the root level of the project.

-`ssl`: Generates local SSL certificates
+- `ssl`: Generates local SSL certificates
-`dev`: Starts the dev server
+- `dev`: Starts the dev server
-`end`: Kills the local app servers
+- `end`: Kills the local app servers
-`build`: Builds the application
+- `build`: Builds the application
-`update`: Updates the monorepo
+- `update`: Updates the monorepo
-`change`: Generates changelogs and bumps versions `publish`: Publishes a new version of the npm packages `install`: Installs dependencies for all projects.
-Not to be confused with `npm install` which only installs the dependencies of the folder in which it was run.
+- `change`: Generates changelogs and bumps versions
+- `publish`: Publishes a new version of the npm packages
+- `install`: Installs dependencies for all projects.
+Not to be confused with
+- `npm install`: which only installs the dependencies of the folder in which it was run.